 McDermott Adds Partner Martin Milner to Washington Tax Team

 McDermott Will & Emery LLP (1121L:US) named Martin Milner as a partner in its U.S. and international tax practice group, based in the firm’s Washington office.

 Milner, who joins from Mayer Brown LLP (1120L:US), will focus his practice on the U.S. federal tax aspects of mergers, acquisitions, dispositions and restructuring transactions.

 McDermott has more than 1,000 lawyers with offices in Boston, Brussels, Chicago, Dusseldorf, Houston, London, Los Angeles, Miami, Milan, Munich, New York, Rome, Washington and California’s Orange County and Silicon Valley.

 Womble Carlyle Adds Corporate Partner From Paul Hastings

 Walter Tinley Anderson III, a corporate and securities attorney in the Atlanta, joined Womble Carlyle Sandridge & Rice LLP (1188L:US) as a partner.
 He was previously at Paul Hastings Janofsky & Walker Ltd. in the Atlanta office.

 Anderson focuses his practice on mergers and acquisitions, technology transfers and corporate finance.
 Womble Carlyle has more than 550 attorneys in 14 offices.

-Choate Hall & Stewart LLP (1188L), a Boston-based firm with 175 attorneys, said Stuart M. Glass joined the firm as a partner in its securities litigation group.
-Glass was a partner at Goodwin Procter LLP (1176L) in the firm’s litigation department and a member of its securities litigation and Securities and Exchange Commission enforcement and business litigation practices.
+Choate Hall & Stewart LLP (1188L:US), a Boston-based firm with 175 attorneys, said Stuart M. Glass joined the firm as a partner in its securities litigation group.
+Glass was a partner at Goodwin Procter LLP (1176L:US) in the firm’s litigation department and a member of its securities litigation and Securities and Exchange Commission enforcement and business litigation practices.

 Heninger Garrison Adds Patent Litigator Dara T. Jeffries